bioboot/bimm143_F20/class-material/04_rintro.md

 R is powerful data programming language that you can use to explore and understand data in an open-ended, highly interactive, iterative way.
 Learning R will give you the freedom to experiment and problem solve during data analysis — exactly what we need as bioinformaticians.

 Before delving into working with real data in R, we need to learn the basics of the R language.
 In this section, we’ll learn how to do simple calculations in R, assign values to variables, and call functions.
 Then, we’ll look at R’s vectors, vector data types, and vectorization.
-This is not the most exciting thing in the world but it is important because vectors and vectorization underpin how we approach many problems in R.
+Vectors and vectorization underpin how we approach many problems in R.

 ### 2. Simple Calculations

 Open RStudio, or a terminal R prompt, and try typing the basic arithmetic below.
 If you are using RStudio we will be typing directly into the *Console* that contains the live R process.

+> **Side-note**: If you are confused about this please pause and watch the [first 3 mins of this video](https://youtu.be/3LOTxeQEHSM?t=15){:.no-push-state}{:target="_blank"} before coming back to enter the commands below in your own RStudio console window.
+If you feel like skipping ahead - **DON'T** - it will make it hard for us to be friends later.

 ``` r
 5+3